Andrea J. Carbine

 In 2017, she supported the development and launch of one of the first national brands of shared kitchen and incubation facilities for entrepreneurs.
 That work provided hands-on experience in designing and developing a multimillion-dollar venture.

-Today, she leads food enterprise and infrastructure projects for organizations, drawing on deep experience in the operation and management of shared kitchens, incubation and acceleration programs, restaurant and hospitality ventures, and supply chain resources in communities across the country.
+Today, she leads food system planning and infrastructure projects for organizations, drawing on deep experience in the operation and management of shared kitchens, incubation and acceleration programs, restaurant and hospitality ventures, and supply chain resources in communities across the country.
 These experiences make Andrea an exceptional strategist and consultant to food companies.
 She currently resides in the Midwest with her family.

 Whatcom County Food System Plan